Private rent and house prices, UK: September 2024

 Scotland

-Rising annual inflation between late-2021 and mid-2023, followed by a slight ease in annual inflation, is likely to reflect recent changes in annual inflation for new lets that are not subject to the price cap.
-Because of data collection limitations, Scotland rents data (underlying the Price Index of Private Rents's (PIPR's) stock measure) are mainly for advertised new lets, which were not subject to Scotland's in-tenancy price-increase cap and are not subject to temporary changes to the Rent Adjudication system.
-We advise users to bear this in mind when interpreting estimates for Scotland and comparing with other UK countries (see Section 9: Measuring the data).
+Because of data collection limitations, Scotland rents data (underlying the Price Index of Private Rents's (PIPR's) stock measure) are mainly for advertised new lets, which were not subject to Scotland's in-tenancy price-increase cap and are not subject to temporary changes to the Rent Adjudication system, as described in the Cost of Living (Tenant Protection) Scotland Bill and the Scottish Government's Cost of living: rent and eviction page, respectively.
+We advise users to bear this in mind when interpreting estimates for Scotland and comparing with other UK countries (see Section 10: Data sources and quality).

 Northern Ireland

-Northern Ireland data are currently available up to January 2024.
-Average private rent in Northern Ireland increased by 10.1% in the 12 months to January 2024, up from 9.3% in December 2023.
-This is the highest annual rise since this series began in 2016.
+Northern Ireland data are currently available up to June 2024.
+Average rent in Northern Ireland increased by 9.9% in the 12 months to June 2024.
+This was down from 10.0% in the 12 months to May 2024, and below the record-high annual rise of 10.4% in February 2024.

 Back to table of contents